12 of our favourite things to do in Kuala Lumpur – Peninsular Malaysia. A guide to some of the unmissable activities Kuala Lumpur has to offer.

 The Platinum Face Suites – You’ll want to go for the infinity pool alone!
 This is our favourite place to stay in Kuala Lumpur.
-Apartments bookable through Airbnb.
+Multiple apartments bookable through Airbnb.

 Hotel Maya Kuala Lumpur – Right in the heart of KL business district.
 It has a great location only a couple of minutes walk from the Petronas Towers.
 If you want to splurge, this a great option.

 Useful information and packing essentials